 Catedral Metropolitana#8 in Best Things To Do in Mexico City

-Depending on your interest in Mexican history and architecture, you could spend anywhere from an hour to a full day at the cathedral.
+Depending on your interest in Mexican history and architecture, you could spend anywhere from an hour to a half a day at the cathedral.
 Recent visitors said the massive structure is stunning to behold, and even if you don't want to take the time to explore the inside, it's worth the photo op of the exterior.
-The cathedral is open daily and admission is free.
-For more information, visit the cathedral's website (in Spanish).
+The cathedral is open daily from 8 a.m. to 8 p.m. and admission is free.
+Note that the bell tower is closed for structural safety issues.
+For more information, including Mass times, visit the cathedral's website (in Spanish).

 More Best Things To Do in Mexico City